 \subsection{Method of proof}

-The proof of Theorem \ref{MT1} is based in the introduction of virial identities from which local dispersion in the energy space is clearly identified.
-Since \eqref{boussinesq} is a two-component system, any virial term must contain contributions from both variables $u$ and $\eta$.
+The proof of Theorem \ref{MT1} is based on the introduction of virial identities from which local dispersion in the energy space is clearly identified.
+Given that \eqref{boussinesq} is a two-component system, any virial term must incorporate contributions from both variables, $u$ and $\eta$.
 Let us recall the situation in the flat bottom case, described in previous works \cite{KMPP,KM20}.
 First of all, small data solutions are globally well-defined thanks to the conservation of the Hamiltonian.
 It turns out that the main virial terms are given by

 where $\vp$ is a smooth and bounded function.
-The introduction of the functional $\mathcal I$ is simple to explain, and it is directly inspired by the momentum
+The introduction of the functional $\mathcal I$ is straightforward and directly motivated by considerations of the momentum

 which in the flat bottom case is conserved by the $H^1\times H^1$ flow \cite{BCS2}.
-The functional $\mathcal J$ can be understood as a second order correction to the main functional $\mathcal I(t)$, and allow us to cancel out several bad terms appearing from the variation in time of $\mathcal I(t)$.
+The functional $\mathcal J$ can be viewed as a second-order correction to the main functional $\mathcal I(t)$, allowing us to cancel several unfavorable terms arising in the time evolution of $\mathcal I(t)$.
 Under Definition \ref{New Dis_Par}, in \cite{KMPP,KM19} it was proved that a suitable linear combination of $\mathcal I(t)$ and $\mathcal J(t)$ are enough to show dispersion for any small solution in the energy space: there are parameters $\al\in\R$ and $d_0>0$ such that \be \ee The choice of parameters in the linear combination $\mathcal I(t) +\al\mathcal J(t)$ is not trivial and one needs to change to ``canonical'' variables (see \cite{ElDika2005-2,ElDika_Martel} for its use in the BBM equation).
-These new variables are introduced in order to show positivity of the bilinear form associated with the virial evolution, exactly as in \eqref{positivo}.
-Canonical variables are specially useful when dealing with local and nonlocal terms of the form
+These new variables are introduced specifically to demonstrate positivity of the bilinear form associated with the virial-type evolution, in full analogy with equation \eqref{positivo}.
+Canonical variables are particularly useful when dealing with local and nonlocal terms of the form

 and similar others, and which in principle have no clear connection or comparison.
 For a similar use of canonical variables, see \cite{MaMu0}.

 In the variable bottom case, the previously mentioned strategy needs to be modified and adapted to the lack of conserved Hamiltonian and momentum laws.
 New terms involving the time-dependent variable bottom $h$ will appear in the variation of the Hamiltonian, as stated in \eqref{Energy_new_00}.
 Similarly, the momentum law will be strongly perturbed and, unless one considers hypotheses such as \eqref{hyp_h}, it is not clear that suitable virial will control de decay of small solutions.
 It is worth to mention that the variable bottom acts, at first order, as a new “potential'', or “solitary wave'' correction to the virial estimates, in the same spirit as solitary wave asymptotic stability estimates are considered.
 Therefore, the problem of decay in variable bottom is in some sense equivalent to prove asymptotic stability in a suitable regime depending on the assumptions made on the variable bottom.
 In the $abcd$ case, the asymptotic stability of its solitary waves is far from obvious, and as far as we understand, only a first result \cite{MaMu3}, concerning the KBK $abcd$ model ($b=d=c=0$, $a=-1$) has been considered.
 See also \cite{MaMu1,MaMu2} for a proof of asymptotic stability in the related fourth order $\phi^4$ and Good Boussinesq models.